-Russia’s Navalny wins prestigious European human rights Sakharov Prize
+Russia’s Navalny awarded prestigious European human rights Sakharov Prize

-The European Parliament’s Sakharov Prize for Freedom of Thought — named after a Soviet physicist and political dissident Andrei Sakharov — was launched in 1988 to “honor exceptional individuals and organizations defending human rights and fundamental freedoms,” according to the European Parliament.
+The European Parliament’s Sakharov Prize for Freedom of Thought — named after Soviet physicist and political dissident Andrei Sakharov — was launched in 1988 to “honor exceptional individuals and organizations defending human rights and fundamental freedoms,” according to the European Parliament.
 Previous winners have included Belarusian opposition figures, Nelson Mandela and Malala Yousafzai.

 “He has fought tirelessly against the corruption of Vladimir Putin’s regime.
 This cost him his liberty and nearly his life,” European Parliament President David Sassoli said in announcing the award to Navalny.
 “Today’s prize recognizes his immense bravery and we reiterate our call for his immediate release.”

-Kremlin authorities have launched an unprecedented crackdown on the political movement Navalny has led since the late 2000s.
-He gained prominence for investigations by his Anti-Corruption Foundation, which have alleged extensive corruption among the political elite, including Putin.
+Russian authorities have launched an unprecedented crackdown on the political movement Navalny has led since the late 2000s.
+He was known for the investigations of his Anti-Corruption Foundation, which have alleged extensive corruption among the political elite, including Putin.

 Pundits had speculated that Navalny may have been in the running for the Nobel Peace Prize earlier this month, which instead went to Russian compatriot and newspaper editor Dmitry Muratov and the investigative journalist Maria Ressa of the Philippines.
 Navalny at the time congratulated both.

-In a move likely to spark criticism by the Kremlin, the leaders of the European Parliament picked the Russian figure instead of other nominees, which included a group of Afghan women and an imprisoned Bolivian politician.
+In a move likely to spark criticism by the Kremlin, the leaders of the European Parliament picked the Russian dissident over the other nominees, which included a group of Afghan women and an imprisoned Bolivian politician.

-NATO Secretary General Jens Stoltenberg said Wednesday that relations between the military alliance and Russia had hit a nadir.
+NATO Secretary General Jens Stoltenberg said Wednesday that ties between the military alliance and Russia had hit a nadir.

 Stoltenberg, however, welcomed the European parliament’s decision to award its top human rights prize to Navalny.
 “I think it’s an important recognition of the important role he has played for many years in supporting democratic values and being a strong voice in Russia,” Stoltenberg told reporters.

+Constanze Stelzenmüller, a senior fellow at the Brookings Institution, agreed that relations between Europe and Russia were “worsening,” but said that Europe had “limited options.”

+“There is a great deal of concern across Europe about the mistreatment of Russian civil society by the Kremlin,” Stelzenmüller told The Post.
+“You can read the prize as a signaling from the European Parliament that they take the plight of civil society in Russia very seriously,” she said.

 Despite being barred from running for president against Putin — and from seeking any other office since 2013 when he was runner-up in the Moscow mayoral election — Navalny still has managed to pose a political threat to Putin and the powerful oligarch network that dominates the economy.